 Luke Wignall, managing partner of Common Knowledge Technology, a Denver-based SMB services provider, sat down with SearchNetworkingChannel.com to discuss the future of SMB networking services -- namely, managed cloud services.
 SMBs -- whether they be five seats or 500 seats, seek networking service providers.
 After all, while enterprises spend their IT budgets on hiring full-time IT people, smaller companies often don't have that luxury.
 These companies turn to SMB networking services providers to maintain their networks and connectivity.

-In part 1 of this Q&A, Wignall discusses the future of Microsoft's SMB cloud services as a Microsoft partner and how managed cloud services will affect both customers and providers.
-In part 2, Wignall discusses how managed cloud services affect the network and how the recession has played a part in his business.
+In part one of this Q&A, Wignall discusses the future of Microsoft's SMB cloud services as a Microsoft partner and how managed cloud services will affect both customers and providers.
+In part two, Wignall discusses how managed cloud services affect the network and how the recession has played a part in his business.

 Microsoft is making a push into managed cloud services.
 As a Microsoft partner, what can you tell us about this?

 Microsoft still doesn't have its licensing figured out.
 Microsoft essentially loses 50% of its licenses to software theft, the black market and so on.

 Read part two of this Q&A, where Wignall discusses the effect of SMB cloud services on the network and how the economy has changed his business.

 Microsoft is pushing hard into the cloud for its software-as-a-service (SaaS) -- this is where the company wants all small business to go.
 It wants everyone on a subscription, because then you can't steal the license.
 It wants everything on the cloud, everything by subscription, and that entire interface that you're looking at is Web powered, so the whole thing can be put up in the cloud and it's the same experience.